Communist Party of Canada (Marxist–Leninist): International relations

 While the CPC(M-L) was unsuccessful uniting these tendencies together, Bains was very active forming similar anti-revisionist ML groupings around the world which were influenced by his writings and theory.
 Pro-Chinese ML groups came together in Ireland, Britain, Trinidad and Tobago, India and the USA.
 In 1967, Bains' "Necessity for Change" conference in London saw most of the Irish delegation reportedly walk out.
 Those who stayed went on to form the Communist Party of Ireland (Marxist–Leninist) and the Revolutionary Communist Party of Britain (Marxist–Leninist).
 Bains was a friend of well-known avant garde British composer Cornelius Cardew, who was linked to the British party, and the CPC(M-L) hosted Cardew on tour in Canada with a youth concert and variety show.
 (Bains also contributed the lyrics to Cardew's signature song from his later period, "We Sing for the Future".)

-In the United States the CPC(M-L) likewise sought out fraternal allies.
+In the United States, the CPC(M-L) likewise sought out fraternal allies.
 Bains helped found and work with a succession of variously named groups which evolved into the Marxist–Leninist Party, USA.
-Reflecting the divided political landscape characterizing many of the New Left groups, Bain's group did not work with similarly named Communist Party USA (Marxist–Leninist) of Michael Laski or Michael Klonsky's Communist Party (Marxist–Leninist) (United States).
+Reflecting the divided political landscape characterizing many of the New Left groups, Bains's group did not work with similarly named Communist Party USA (Marxist–Leninist) of Michael Laski or Michael Klonsky's Communist Party (Marxist–Leninist) (United States).

 But the CPC(M-L)'s efforts were perhaps most successful in India.
 Bains and the CPC(M-L) maintained close links with Indian politics through the growing Indian immigrant community in Canada.
 In 1970, the party helped found the Hindustani Ghadar Party – Organisation of Indian Marxist–Leninists Abroad group.
 Initially pro-Naxalite, the group later developed into an Indian-based political party over the course of the decade.
 Bains also founded a business enterprise in New Delhi.